Plan International Nepal annual progress report 2024

 Plan International Nepal is a distinguished independent development and humanitarian organisation dedicated to advancing children’s rights and promoting equality for girls.
 Our Youth Advisory Council (YAC) is a vital advisory body that ensures the voices, opinions, and experiences of young people are central to our initiatives.
 This vibrant platform allows young minds to share their insights, ideas, and recommendations on issues affecting them and their communities.

 Through initiatives like the Youth Advisory Council, Plan International Nepal is committed to making young voices integral to the decision-making processes that shape their futures.
 The Youth Advisory Council brings together 7 young activists and campaigners from diverse backgrounds, all deeply committed to girls’ rights and gender equality.
 The group boasts a rich diversity of identities, interests, and languages, with members connected to local, national, regional, and international youth networks.
-By co-creating programme and campaign strategies, YAC is helping us to make Plan International Nepal a youth-centered organisation.
+By co-creating programme and campaign strategies, YAC is helping us to make Plan International Nepal a youth-centred organisation.

 Meet our Youth Advisory Council members: